HermanL02/WarwickUniversity-Notes/202404/Script.md

 - My Reading Speed: 140 Words/ min, expected length: 2240
 # Introduction
 Good morning, professors.
-I am really glad to have a chance to bring you my dissertation project, the WeChat End to End Encryption Tool, which I want t o
+I am really glad to have a chance to bring you my dissertation project, the WeChat End to End Encryption Tool, which I want to call it, the LibreChat.
 # Motivation
 ## WeChat Market Place
 ## WeChat vs. Privacy